Ableton/ableton.github.io/third_party_plugin_dev_portal/VST3presetSwitchingPerformEditAlternatives.md

 ## Steinberg’s recommendations: editor uses private communication to send new values to processor

-This solution is to use private communication (for example sending a custom IMessage) from editor to component with all the new values to set before calling restartComponent and making sure that the controller will return the correct information before making a call to restartComponent(kParamValuesChanged).
+This solution is to use private communication (for example sending a custom IMessage) from editor to processor with all the new values to set before calling restartComponent and making sure that the controller will return the correct information before making a call to restartComponent(kParamValuesChanged).

 See below some quotes from a Steinberg developer about it: